RCHKaushalya/pocket-allocator/LEARNING_LOG.md

 > By wrapping allocator logic in a CLI, I now understand how user programs and system allocators interact through syscalls or shell commands.
 This builds the intuition of creating tools like top, malloc, or even a kernel monitor.
 I also learned how to capture user input and parse basic arguments in Rust.

 I created a memory visualizer to graphically represent my allocator state.
 Each block was converted into colored symbols (🟥 for used, 🟩 for free) proportional to its size.
 This helped me reason about fragmentation, alignment, and block reuse—just like visual tools used in debuggers and memory profilers.

+I learned how real allocators reduce fragmentation by merging adjacent free blocks.
+This optimization ensures better reuse of memory and cleaner heap structures.
+By traversing and editing my block list, I’m building intuition for how OS memory managers defragment at runtime.